Champagne A. Lété

 Les Ainées

-The house's rosé, formerly Rosé Tom.
-12–15% red wine from the house's oldest Meunier vines80 years old.
+The Rosé of the Maison, formerly Rosé Tom.
+12-15% red wine from the oldest Meunier vines of the Maison, 80 years old.
 Aromatics of red fruits, spices and guava.
 Awarded Médaille Grand Or Bettane & Desseauve, Médaille d'Or Terre de Vins and Médaille d'Or Féminalises.
 For charcuterie and tapenade.

 55% Pinot Noir · 30% Chardonnay · 15% Meunier · Rosé · 36 Months · Damery